Jevi-Waugh/PatternAnalysis-2025/recognition/FLAN-T5-Jevi-Waugh/README.md

 Author: Jevi Schallum Waugh
 ## Overview
 This project investigates the full fine tuning of Google's FLAN-T5 models (small and base) for the task of translating expert radiology reports into an easy laman summary using the BioLaySumm 2025 dataset.
 There were three main approaches although we focus heavily on two of them.
 We compared Full fine tuning where all parameters were updated vs LoRA adapter which is a parameter efficient fine tuning methoc (PEFT), updating only a small subset of adpater weights.
-The third method is an optimization technique inspired by biological evolution that optimizes model parameters without computing gradients.
+The third method is an optimisation technique inspired by biological evolution that optimises model parameters without computing gradients, which will be exploreda and trained, but not in its entirety.

 This comparative analysis aims to evaluate the trade-offs between compute and model performance for domain-specific text especifically summarisation texts.